Motorsport Network: History

 Following the acquisition of Motorsport.com, the company established its headquarters in Miami in 2015.

-In 2016, it acquired its major competitor, the Haymarket Publishing portfolio of motor racing brands, including the renowned Autosport business that was established in 1950.
+In 2016, it acquired its major competitor, the Haymarket Publishing portfolio of motor racing brands.
+This including the magazine Autosport, which was established in 1950.

 The company opened an automotive division with the creation of the Motor1.com brand that subsequently has been supplemented by the creation or acquisition of a number of other motoring platforms including FerrariChat.com, InsideEVs.com, and MYEV.com.

 In May 2017, Motorsport Network conducted a multi-lingual Global Fan Survey of Formula One, reputed to be the world's largest fan survey of any sport, with over 200,000 respondents.

 In 2018, James Allen, formerly the Financial Times' Formula 1 correspondent and network commentator with UK broadcasters ITV and BBC was appointed as the company's president.

 In May 2018, Motorsport Network bolstered its presence in the esports market through partnerships with Codemasters, Le Mans and NASCAR.

-In 2019, the company attracted two new investors, Formula 1 multiple world champion, Fernando Alonso, became a shareholder in the esport division and Formula E's founder, Alejandro Agag, to a shareholding in the organisation's electric vehicle (EV) operation.
+In 2019, the company attracted two new investors.
+Formula 1 multiple world champion Fernando Alonso became a shareholder in the esport division and Formula E's founder, Alejandro Agag, became a shareholder in the organization’s electric vehicle (EV) operation.

 In February 2020, Mehul Kapadia, formerly SVP Global Head of Marketing at Tata Communications, joined the company as COO.

 In April 2020, the company also announced a partnership with Ferrari for an official channel on the Motorsport.tv streaming platform.
 This was followed by an official Mercedes Benz Motorsport channel in August 2020.

-In May 2021, the company announced that it had agreed to acquire the luxury automotive marketplace duPont Registry as the centrepiece of a new division focussed on the buying and selling of supercars and luxury automobiles.
+In May 2021, the company announced that it had agreed to acquire the luxury automotive marketplace duPont Registry as the centerpiece of a new division focused on the buying and selling of supercars and luxury automobiles.

 In October 2021, the company announced the promotion of Oliver Ciesla to the role of CEO.

 In June 2023, Motorsport Network Media was acquired by GMF Capital.
 The deal included 50+ websites, but not the company's gaming division.

 Motorsport Network businesses

 Motorsport Network businesses are divided into two categories of Motorsport and Automotive.
-The primary businesses are noted below:

 Motorsport Business

 Motorsport.com

-Motorsport.com is Motorsport Network's flagship website operated across in 15 languages and 21 national editions.
+Motorsport.com is Motorsport Network's flagship website, which operates in 15 languages and 21 national editions.

-The platform reports across all forms of international and national motorsport including Formula 1, MotoGP, NASCAR & IndyCar on a rolling 24/7 basis, powered by a multi-edition CMS that aggregates & localizes and aggregating news, video, photos and results.
+The platform reports on all forms of international and national motorsport, including Formula 1, MotoGP, NASCAR, and IndyCar, on a rolling 24/7 basis.
+It’s powered by a multi-edition CMS that aggregates and localizes news, video, photos and results.
 Founded in 1994, the platform has been the cornerstone of Motorsport Network and was acquired by the business in 2012.

 Motorsport.tv

-In 2016, Motorsport.com acquired French pan-European TV-station Motors TV after it went into a bankruptcy procedure, renaming it Motorsport TV.
+In 2016, Motorsport.com acquired the French pan-European TV-station Motors TV after it went bankrupt, renaming it Motorsport TV.
 In 2018, the linear television station was shut down, shifting programming to a renamed Motorsport.tv as a digital streaming service (OTT).
-Motorsport.tv, headquartered in Miami, FL, includes live motorsport events, news, documentaries, long-format content, historical/archive programming and studio shows.
+Motorsport.tv, headquartered in Miami, Florida, includes live motorsport events, news, documentaries, long-format content, historical/archive programming, and studio shows.